 Yes, I do have a bee in my bonnet about this!

 Anyway, I digress back to the beautifully simple recipe.
 I have dressed up some store-bought spinach and ricotta tortellini this time.
 Is it a pasta recipe?
 Is it a soup recipe?
 Who cares it is an exceptionally good recipe!

 I have in the past made my own tortellini, however, it is a boatload of work.
-If you want to give it a try you can do a lot worse than start here.

 This tomato recipe is the epitome of simplicity.
 Yes, it takes some time and planning but it does not take much work.